sammylamuel/Sales-Performance-Analysis-Dashboard/README.md

-# Sales-Performance-Analysis-Dashboard
-Excel project analyzing sales by region, channel, and salesperson.
-Includes dynamic dashboards, pivot tables, and visualizations for performance insights.
-Ideal for sales tracking &amp; strategy optimization.
+# Sales performance analysis dashboard using MS Excel
+## Project Objective
+This project is a valuable tool for sales managers and business analysts to track performance and optimize sales strategies.